Eric-MK/networks/README.md

 - The load balancer effectively scaled down when deletion of 2 servers.
 - The load distribution post-scaling was balanced, and the system maintained the performance.

-### Testing Load balancing for A-4 modifing the functions using md5
+### Testing Load balancing for A-4 modifing the hash and virtual server functions using md5

 **A-1 Load Distribution Among 3 Servers**
 #### Observations